DarkoKuzmanovic/DeskDuels/README.md

 ## Available Games

 - Tic-tac-toe: The classic game of X's and O's
-- Rock, Paper, Scissors: Quick matches of the timeless hand game
+- Connect 4: Strategic four-in-a-row game

 More games are currently in development!
 Stay tuned for updates.